tho20/Lyric-Generation-Model/README.md

 more characters sequentially until we have created a wholly new string.
 We can continue this process arbitrarily and stop after a desired length is reached.

-## Model

-Our target is to generate lyrics which require a relatively long input sequence in the character level.
-To prevent the gradient vanishing in simple RNN, we decide to use unidirectional LSTM to selectively choose the information we would like to keep in the long short-term memory.
+Basically, our target is to generate lyrics which require a relatively long input sequence in the character level.
+To prevent the gradient vanishing in simple RNN, we decided to use unidirectional LSTM to selectively choose the information we would like to keep in the long short-term memory.
 Lyrics generation is a subset of text generation.
-In the data preprocessing stage, we plan to assign each unique character in the dataset a unique integer.
-The input of our model will be a matrix, which length is the batch size and height is the number of input characters.
+In the data preprocessing stage, we have assigned each unique character in the dataset a unique integer.
+The input of our model is a matrix, which length is the batch size and height is the number of input characters.
 Our model begins with a stacked LSTM.
-In the training phase, we will use the teaching force on the first LSTM layer to speed up the convergence.
-The output of previous LSTM will be fed into the next LSTM layer.
-After the stacked LSTM layer, we will flatten out the output and then use a few fully connected layers to compress the output size.
-After the fully connected layers, we will use softmax as our activation function for the output, then use cross entropy loss function with adam optimizer to calculate the loss.
+In the training phase, we use teaching force as well in order to speed up the convergence.
+The output of previous LSTM is fed into the next LSTM layer.
+After the stacked LSTM layer, we flatten out the output and then use a few fully connected layers to compress the output size.
+After the fully connected layers, we use softmax as our activation function for the output, then use cross entropy loss function with adam optimizer to calculate the loss.

+## Model

 ## Training